ReSpeak/tsdeclarations/ts3protocol.md

      04 bytes : Unknown
     var bytes : A null terminated string, which describes the issuer of this certificate.
     ```
-- `02` Server
+- `01` Website/`03` Code
   `content`:
     ```
-     01 bytes : Server License Type
-     04 bytes : Unknown
     var bytes : A null terminated string, which describes the issuer of this certificate.
     ```
+- `02` TS3 Server
+  `content`:
+    ```
+     01 bytes : Server License Type
+     04 bytes : Max clients allowed on the server var bytes : A null terminated string, which describes the issuer of this certificate.
+    ```
 - `08` TS5 Server
   `content`:
     ```
      01 bytes : Server License Type
-     04 bytes : Unknown
+     01 bytes : Property count
-    var bytes : A null terminated string, which describes the issuer of this certificate.
+    var bytes : Properties, see following description on how each property is encoded

+    Per property:
-     01 bytes : Length
+     01 bytes : Length of following data
+     01 bytes : Property Id
+     01 bytes : Data Type
-    var bytes : `<Length>` bytes of unknown data
+    var bytes : Content depending on data type, see below
     ```

+    Data Types:
+    - `00`: Null-terminated string
+    - `01`/`03`: 4 byte data
+    - `02`/`04`: 8 byte data

+    Property Id:
+    - `01` (type `01`): Unknown
+    - `02` (type `00`): Issuer of the certificate
+    - `03` (type `01`): Max clients allowed on the server, defaults to 32 if not present
 - `32` Ephemeral
   `content`: none